tanyaryabov/tanyaryabov/README.md

-- 👋 Hi, I’m Tanya Ezra
+- 👋 Hi, I’m Tanya Ezra.
 - 🔭 I'm an Information Management Master's student specializing in Data Science.
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently learning Reinforcement Learning.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://www.linkedin.com/in/tanyaezra/
-- 😄 Pronouns: She/her
+- 😄 Pronouns: She/Her.

 <!---
 tanyaryabov/tanyaryabov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.